aerospike/aerospike-gke/README.md

 Deletion of the application will remove all pods, service, and jobs.
 However your persisted data will still exist on the Persistent Volumes created.

-Remove the Aerospike the UI or with the following:
+Remove the Aerospike application in the UI or with the following:

 ```
 kubectl delete application ${APP_INSTANCE_NAME}
 ```

-You will need to manually remove the persisted volumes, either through the UI or with the following:
+To clean up data, you will need to manually remove the persisted volumes.
+Either do this through the UI or with the following:

 ```
 kubectl delete pvc -l app.kubernetes.io/name=${APP_INSTANCE_NAME}